pootispenser1985/zugzwangrecords/README.md

-This repo is for holding the website for Zugzwang Records, a project of one of my friends.
+This repo is for holding the website for Zugzwang Records, a recording industry startup of one of my friends'.